ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 We will guide you through the structure of the project.
 We will explain the directory layout, used formats and the build system.

+## Overview

+See our [README](https://github.com/ComplianceAsCode/content#readme) for a thorough introduction.

+ComplianceAsCode/content aims to provide security and compliance content for various distributions and products.

+The project contains three major parts:

+ - [Compliance benchmark content](03_creating_content.html) in an format agnostic, easy to [read and modify](06_contributing_with_content.html) layout.
+    - Rules: checks and remediations for specific items, for example, ensuring that `/var/log` has the desired permission.
+This includes automation for both auditing compliance with this rule as well as handling remediation if the desired state is not met.
+    - Profiles and Controls: ways of grouping rules (both in product-specific and product-agnostic settings)to achieve compliance with a specific benchmark or policy (such as PCI-DSS, STIG, CIS, &c).
+ - [A build system](02_building_complianceascode.html) and [utilities](05_tools_and_utilities.html) for transforming this content into standard-compliant, scanner-agnostic content.
+ - [A test harness](https://github.com/ComplianceAsCode/content/blob/master/tests/README.md) for validating this content by executing it on the target platform.

 ## Contributing

 We welcome contributions big and small!